putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 "A Polylaminate Lateral Orthogenic Tesseract."

-The lieutenant suddenly remembered the admiral's phrase "not striclty legal."
+The lieutenant remembered the admiral's phrase "not striclty legal."

 "Wait.
 Forget that too.
 In fact, forget all this."
 Konn leaned in.
 "Tell no one about this meeting.
 No one.
 Not even the admiral.
 Actually, tell the Admiral about the Poly thing.
 Just don't tell him I got it.
 Does this make sense?"